LotteLinkArchive/arcturus/nab.moe_B/content/posts/the-tragedy-of-guilded.md

 draft: false
 ---

-welp, looks like this is gonna be my first post here! apoligies if it's a little unstructued and ranty, there's a lot to say after all!
+welp, looks like this is gonna be my first post here! apologies if it's a little unstructued and ranty, there's a lot to say after all!

 anyway if you haven't heard of it yet somehow, [Guilded](https://guilded.gg/) is a chat client that intends to replace [Discord](https://discordapp.com/). no, really. they're pretty serious about it. their motto is even "Drop Discord, Get Guilded" - it's pretty upfront if you ask me.